 Treatments for Checking OCD

-There is a significant amount of research backing current treatments for OCD and checking OCD.
-Treatment often includes cognitive and exposure-based therapies as well as medication.7
+There is a significant amount of research backing current treatments for OCD, including for checking OCD.
+Treatment often includes exposure and response prevention therapy (ERP) as well as medication.7

 Further, this approach encourages the client to challenge the cycle of obsessive thoughts that influence these behaviors.2,5,7,8,9 While ERP can be helpful, researchers note that drop out rates are high due to the difficulty and triggering nature of engaging in ERP.